GarethFromWales/NerfedButtons4Wow/docs/index.md

 /nb regr@p [com@p!1]
 ```

-##### cooldown (cd)  - (Fake) Cooldown
+##### fakecooldown (cd)  - (Fake) Cooldown
-* `cooldown` (`cd`)  - checks whether the spell was last cast more than X seconds ago.
+* `fakecooldown` (`fcd`)  - checks whether the spell was last cast more than X seconds ago.
 This is a fake cooldown check and has nothing to do with the actual spell cooldown.
 Useful to protect against spamming or to add a fake cooldown to spells so that you can cycle through them on one button.
 * Operator can be `>`  or `<`.

 Example that provides a button to enter Cat Form and Prowl, bt also using the fake cooldown check stop you from exiting Prowl if you mistakenly press the button a 3rd time within 3 seconds.
 Pressing the button after 3 seconds will exit you from prowling.